-We moved in our old sofa and loveseat from the townhouse as temporary seating, but neither the boy or I were fans of it.
-It was old, outdated and kinda lumpy.
+We moved in our old sofa and loveseat from the townhouse as temporary seating, but neither the boy nor I were fans of it.
+It was old, outdated, and kinda lumpy.
 Since we had just purchased a new sectional for the TV room, we were a tad bit broke.
 I mean, we had just bought a house.
 I set out to score a deal on Craigslist, and what I found was gold.
 Pure gold I tell ya!
 A sweet young thing was moving to New York City and her new place could not accommodate her beautiful light grey Gus Modern sofa (BTDubs, I also snagged her Gus Modern chair!
 Hooray for me!)
 It’s super comfy and was just the right price…AKA cheap!
 Here’s another look so you don’t have to scroll up.
-In case you are interested in it, you can find it here.

 and chose the steins with the labels I liked the most I asked him which were most special to him and chose to display them proudly.